dojo/docs/developer/design/loader.rst

   )

 If configuration is provided, then it is passed through the loader's configuration API as described above.
-Next, the JavaScript modules implied by the strings contained in dependencies (if any) are resolved, and finally callback (if any) is applied to the results of those module values. require does not return any useful information.
+Next, the Javascript modules implied by the strings contained in dependencies (if any) are resolved, and finally callback (if any) is applied those resolved module values. require does not return any useful information.

 As far as the AMD API is concerned, require is an asynchronous function, and there is no guarantee that all of the prescribed processing has completed prior to it's return.
 However, because Dojo must maintain backcompat for the version